Link-Template

 Usage

 The Link header carries complete, ready-to-use URIs for related resources.
 The Link-Template header extends this concept by providing templated URIs where variable placeholders get replaced with specific values.
-This approach is useful when the server wants to communicate the structure of a collection or set of related resources without enumerating every possible URI.
+This approach is useful when the server communicates the structure of a collection or set of related resources without enumerating every possible URI.

-substituting actual values.
-The header supports the same link relation
+The header supports the same link relation types and

-types and parameters as Link, but the target URI and anchor
+parameters as Link, and both the target URI

 Directives